RavenwoodSecuritySolutions/.github/profile/README.md

 # Absolute Security.

-Ravenwood Security Solutions is a Rec Room clan dedicated to ensuring the protection of othet clans,
+Ravenwood Security Solutions is a Rec Room clan dedicated to ensuring the protection of other clans,
 against any enemy and under all conditions.

 We guarantee consistent operation even during an all-out raid from a conventionally unstoppable force.